Edyta Krzemień

 Edyta Krzemień (born 24 October 1985 in Bukowno) is a Polish actress and singer.
 Since 2007, she was associated with the Roma Music Theatre in Warsaw.
 She also graduated in journalism from the Jagiellonian University in Kraków.

 Career

 One of the greatest achievements of Krzemień was the role of Christine in the Broadway musical The Phantom of the Opera.
 In March 2009, she became the new speaking and singing voice of Disney's Snow White.
-In 2005–2007, she has performed as Fleur de Lys in the French musical Notre-Dame de Paris.
+In 2005–2007, she performed as Fleur de Lys in the French musical Notre-Dame de Paris.
 In addition, she also did the role of Bastienne in Bastien und Bastienne.
 During the Presentation of Mozart's Opera in Kraków, she sang old Polish and Russian songs and presented arias.